danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

 1. Go to **Performance Recommendations** under **Intelligent Performance**

-   The first time you run this service, it will show no recommendations, and advice you to perform and analysis.
+   The first time you run this service, it will show no recommendations, and advice you to perform an analysis.

-   Click on the **Analyze** option
+   Click on the **Analyze** option.

    ![Image0186](Media/image0186.png)

    Wait for the recommendations to be generated.

 1. Review recommendations